Luka, the Reluctant Llama Leader

 The Last Turtle King

 King Mateo is tired and must choose a new Sea Turtle King to take his place!
 Three quirky characters, Mo, Old Toby, and Matilda, step forward to claim the crown, each strong in their own way.
 If he makes the wrong choice, he’ll have to return to the throne as King.
-In The Last Turtle King (660 words), a rhyming picture book, Mateo explores their strengths and challenges while grappling with what defines a strong friend and community-builder.
-This story combines the leadership growth in How Beezy the Bee Discovered her Mission (Stetsyuk) with the leadership qualities found in The Forgotten King (Padgett).
-Backmatter on sea turtles and typhoons is included.
+In The Last Turtle King (660 words), a rhyming picture book, Mateo explores their strengths and challenges as they grapple with what defines a strong friend and community builder.
+This story combines the leadership growth in How Beezy the Bee Discovered her Mission with the leadership qualities found in The Forgotten King.

 Hugo Bear’s Big Sleep